Social threat modeling and quote boosts on Mastodon

 Let's skip over the "get wide visibility" bit for now, and look at the third aspect of the attack.
 Once the post has broad visibility, are there ways to prevent people from piling on?
 In principle, yes.
 Limiting the visibility of the post, or who can reply or send you notifications, cuts down the number of dogpilers.
 And in the worst case, having a "shields up" mode that locks down your account – the equivalent of Twitter's "protected profile" – insulates you from the dogpiling.

-Mastodon does allow you to limit who can send you notifications, but unfortunately none of these other defenses are currently avaialble.
+Mastodon does allow you to limit who can send you notifications, but unfortunately none of these other defenses are currently available.
 Limiting visibility would be very helpful, but (in addition to the limitations discussed above) you can't change the visibility of a post after it's been created.3 Unlike Twitter, Mastodon doesn't have the ability to limit who can reply to a post; and there's no equivalent of Twitter's "protected mode".

 Of course, if you like to interact broadly, shifting to protected mode makes your account a lot less useful; and (just like deleting a post), it's giving ground to the attacker.
 So it's certainly not ideal.
 Still, this kind of "shields up" functionality is incredibly valuable when you're under attack.
 Mastodon's instance boundaries could allow for more gradations of "shields up"; for example, limiting access only to people on the same instance – or on a list of "trusted instances" (along the lines of Akkoma's "bubble").